SonarSource/sonar-scanner-gradle/README.md

 ```

 ### How the plugin works
 When the plugin is applied to a project, it will add to that project the Sonar task.
-It will also add to the project and all it's subprojects the Sonar extension.
+It will also add to the project and all its subprojects the Sonar extension.
 For multi-module projects, the plugin will only apply to the first project where it gets called.
 The goal is to allow the usage of `allprojects {}`, for example.

 **Sonar extension**